-To access a project for the first time that has been shared with you by another V-Note user, log on to V-Note, then choose from the "Online" top menu "Join Project Using Passcode."
+To access a project for the first time via a passcode that has been shared with you by another V-Note user, log on to V-Note, then choose from the "Online" top menu "Join Project Using Passcode."
 You will be prompted to enter or paste the code in.